 What Is Multi-Threading?

-Many people also know this by the name of Hyper-Threading (which is Intel’s proprietary method of multi-threading for their CPUs.)
+Many people also know this by the name of Hyper-Threading (Intel’s proprietary multi-threading method for their CPUs.)

 Not all tasks, however, benefit from a very high thread count.

-Some tasks, mostly games and even professionals tasks like designing in CAD or sculpting in Blender are highly single core/thread oriented.
+Some tasks, primarily games and professional tasks like designing in CAD or sculpting in Blender, are highly single-core/thread oriented.

-Having knowledge of the amount of cores and threads a CPU has is vital for understanding its capabilities as well as its price range.
+Knowledge of the number of cores and threads a CPU has is vital for understanding its capabilities and price range.

-It is quite common to ask how many CPU threads do I have and fortunately there are many ways to figure this out.
+It is pretty common to ask how many CPU threads I have, and fortunately, there are many ways to figure this out.

-The best way to find out, in my opinion, is to use built-in Windows services and tools such as Task Manager and System Information.
+The best way to find out is to use built-in Windows services and tools such as Task Manager and System Information.

-You can also use the manufacturer’s website but you will need to know the exact model of your CPU for this.
-Whichever method a you prefer will depend on the density of information needed.
+You can also use the manufacturer’s website, but you will need to know the exact model of your CPU for this.
+Whichever method you prefer will depend on the density of information required.

-If you want every single little detail about your CPU, then a third-party software like CPU-Z is recommended.
+If you want every little detail about your CPU, third-party software like CPU-Z is recommended.